sajee05/Obsidian/Notes/00 Misc/Strategy Plan.md

 - **Rahul bhai:** ELI5 + Etymology -> when making notes. dont get into the perfection loop.
 - work on weakness = Weak subject in paper.
 - GS 1 = very static. = mock papers = readymade model answers. = brainstorm.
+- GS 3 = Data centric. *(Take a compilation of committees and use it at different places)*
+- improve presentation
+-
 #### Current affairs :
 - add to mains notes.
 - remove old arguments and examples, add new ones.